 For example, there was only one worker in the factory that knew a specific procedure.
 Typically, it would take a long time to train someone to do it effectively, however Vuforia made it possible for others in the factory to learn the procedure quickly and accurately, through contextual step-by-step augmented reality-based instructions.

-The drastically enhanced SOPs can then be viewed HoloLens devices.
+The drastically enhanced SOPs can then be viewed on Microsoft HoloLens devices.

 Expected Results: Save Millions on Line Clearance Activities